 - Certificates are currently available in the Rs 1,000, Rs, 5,000, Rs 10,000 and Rs 50,000 variants.

-- Certificates are readily accessible at all Indian Post Offices and KVP Application forms can be found online as well as at Indian Post Offices and at some select banks.
+- The certificates are readily accessible at all Indian Post Offices and KVP Application forms can be found online as well as at Indian Post Offices and at some select banks.

-- The maturity period can vary on the basis of rate changes made by the ministry of finance.
+- Maturity period can vary on the basis of rate changes made by the ministry of finance.
 The maturity value is pre-printed on the issued certificate.

 - Kisan Vikas Patra Account may be initiated with a minimum initial Rs.1000 deposit (in Rs.100 multiples);